mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

     -v $(pwd)/dynamic-configuration/envoy/envoy.yaml:/etc/envoy/envoy.yaml \
     envoyproxy/envoy:v1.16-latest
 ```
 After that, all the requests to port `85` will be proxied to our `hello-world` containers

-> You can define only one resource item at this point but more than one endpoints can be defined.

 > You can change these configuration files on the fly but Envoy can’t apply the change until you move the file with the same location & same name.
 So, create the new configurations as separate files with different names and move the files with the original names to the same path/name of the original ones.